 Richard A. Grenell has served as the primary communications adviser for public officials at the local, state, federal and international levels, as well as for a Fortune 500 ranked health care company (DaVita, Inc.) with roughly $6 billion in revenues.
 Currently, Grenell is a partner with Capitol Media Partners.

-Richard Grenell served as the spokesman for 4 U.S. Ambassadors to the U.N. including John Negroponte, John Danforth, John Bolton and Zalmay Khalilzad.
+Richard Grenell is a Fox News Contributor and fellow with The Project To Restore America.
+He served as the spokesman for four U.S. Ambassadors to the U.N. including John Negroponte, John Danforth, John Bolton and Zalmay Khalilzad.
 He currently writes from Los Angeles where his pieces can be seen at www.richardgrenell.com.
 Follow him on Twitter@RichardGrenell.